 - 1/2 teaspoon paprika

-- 1 tablespoons Garlic-Infused Oil, made with vegetable oil or purchased equivalent
+- 1 tablespoon Garlic-Infused Oil, made with vegetable oil or purchased equivalent

 - 1/4 cup (60 ml) orange marmalade